KaiyueSun98/T2V-CompBench/README.md

 python llava/eval/eval_action_binding.py --video-path ../video/action_binding --output-path ../csv_output_action_binding --read-prompt-file ../meta_data/action_binding.json --t2v-model mymodel
 ```

-The output will be a CSV file named f"{mymodel}_action_binding_score.csv" in the `../csv_output_action_binding` directory.
+The conversations with the MLLM will be saved in a CSV file: `../csv_output_action_binding/mymodel_action_binding_score.csv`.
 The video name, prompt, and score for each text-video pair will be recorded in the columns named of "name","prompt", "Score".

+The final score of the model in this category (action binding) will be saved in the last line of this CSV file.

 ##### Object Interactions